Intermesh/groupoffice-docs/upgrade.rst

 From older versions than 6.3
 ````````````````````````````

+*Note:* 6.3 offers quite a lot of changes.
+It's strongly recommended to upgrade in a test environment first.

 1. Make sure you're on the latest 6.2 version.
 2. Make sure you've installed the "customfields" and "search" modules as they
    will become part of the Group-Office core.